Inedo/inedo-docs/BuildMaster/integrations/azure-devops/branching.md

 ### Using Variables to Specify Branches

-[[ATTN: JOHN - add a line at the start here (or tell me the content) about the fact that Azure DevOps works well with OtterScript.]]
 One of the greatest strengths of OtterScript is variables: Instead of putting the branch name (e.g., `dev`) directly on the operation, you can specify a variable (e.g., `$BranchName`) instead.
 You can then have the `$BranchName` variable set from any number of places, including:

 {.docs}
 - Selected by the user when creating a build